xyaei/YHack-2026/README.md

-# Forseen 🔮
+# Forseen

 **Your guided path through regulatory complexity**

 Forseen turns a structured company profile into **actionable compliance intelligence**.
-Capture how your organization operates, run a **regulatory analysis** grounded in real signals from MongoDB, and explore results on a live dashboard—with optional **RAG chat** for deeper questions.
+Capture how your organization operates, run a **regulatory analysis** grounded in real signals from MongoDB, and explore results on a live dashboard—with **RAG chat** for deeper questions.

 ---

-## 🚀 Features
+## Features

 - **Guided company setup:** Multi-step profile (identity, scale, data practices, operating states) with validation and persisted session
 - **Regulatory analysis pipeline:** Topic-driven `/analyze` flow that fetches signals, runs **K2** predictions, and generates **Hermes** reports